Freya-Tenebrae/So_Long/README.md

 make bonus
 ```

-> advenced push_swap will have some improvement, a multi level management, new pickup (key, and health), three types of ennemy (static, path, following).
+> advenced So_Long have some improvement : a multi level management, and three types of ennemy (static, path, following).

 ### Exemple of uses